War: Evolutionary

+John Tooby and Leda Cosmides argue that natural selection has over the course of human evolution selected for coalitions of males that would initiate attacks in scenarios that were likely to lead to a gain in fitness for the coalition.
+This overall gain in fitness for members of such a coalition as a whole would counteract the high mortality risk for any individual male in the coalition.

-Crofoot and Wrangham have argued that warfare, if defined as group interactions in which "coalitions attempt to aggressively dominate or kill members of other groups", is a characteristic of most human societies.
+Margaret C. Crofoot and Richard W. Wrangham have argued that warfare, if defined as group interactions in which "coalitions attempt to aggressively dominate or kill members of other groups", is a characteristic of most human societies.
 Those in which it has been lacking "tend to be societies that were politically dominated by their neighbors".

 Ashley Montagu strongly denied universalistic instinctual arguments, arguing that social factors and childhood socialization are important in determining the nature and presence of warfare.
 Thus, he argues, warfare is not a universal human occurrence and appears to have been a historical invention, associated with certain types of human societies.
 Montagu's argument is supported by ethnographic research conducted in societies where the concept of aggression seems to be entirely absent, e.g. the Chewong and Semai of the Malay peninsula.
 Bobbi S. Low has observed correlation between warfare and education, noting societies where warfare is commonplace encourage their children to be more aggressive.